Chaganti-Reddy/Chaganti-Reddy/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently persuing my graduation at **Indian Institute of Information Technology, Sonepat**
+- 🔭 I’m currently pursuing my graduation at **Indian Institute of Information Technology, Sonepat** & Aspiring data scientist and machine learning enthusiast with a strong interest in physics.

 <!-- - 🌱 I’m currently working as a **Machine Learning Research Intern at IIT Bombay.** -->